 Talking about 'what movie critics won't tell you'on June 5, 2013 @ 6:17 am (Updated: 11:41 am - 6/5/13 )

-10 things movie critics won't tell you, and it quickly became the most popular article on their website.
+People love to bash critics.
+The Wall Street Journal came up with a list of 10 things movie critics won't tell you, and it quickly became the most popular article on their website.

 Like any list, this one is highly subjective but since critics put together Top Ten lists that are equally subjective, what's good for the goose is good for the gander.